wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 * New - New LinkedIn Showcase pages are supported.
 (Pro Only)
 * Improvement/Bug Fix - New interface for checkboxes for networks with excluded categories.
 * Improvement/Bug Fix - %EXCERPT% tags won't cut the actual excerpt to 300 characters anymore.
-* Bug Fix - filed link [Enabled/Disabled for Repost according to Categories/Tags/Taxonomies filters]
+* Bug Fix - fized link [Enabled/Disabled for Repost according to Categories/Tags/Taxonomies filters]
 * Bug Fix - Stability improvements to re-posting functionality.

 = 3.1.2 [01/15/2014] =